Water adsorption in silica

 Water molecules adsorbed in silica SiO2 porous inorganic material

-The objective of this tutorial is to combine molecular dynamics and grand canonical Monte Carlo simulations to compute the adsorption of water molecules in a cracked silica material.
+The objective of this tutorial is to combine molecular dynamics and grand canonical Monte Carlo simulations to compute the adsorption of water molecules in cracked silica material.

 If you are completely new to LAMMPS, I recommend that you follow this tutorial on a simple Lennard-Jones fluid first.